neuroradiology/gosuki/README.md

 ## How does it work ?

 Gosuki monitors the browser's internal bookmark files for changes.
 It uses the native OS event notification system to detect changes as they happen.
 This allows it to be fast and efficient, without the need for any plugins or extensions.
+This architecture makes it possible to load bookmarks from any kind of internet browser, API or program that emits something akin to a bookmark.

-The application maintains a portable database of all tracked bookmarks, accessible via the built-in web UI or CLI.
+The application maintains a **local** portable database of all tracked bookmarks, accessible via the built-in web UI or CLI.

 Curious for more details on the internals ?
 Checkout the [Architecture](docs/internal/architecture.md) file.